Last updated on 17th January 2023

 1. Coca-Cola – “Drink water”

 Turning PR disasters into PR wins has been a hallmark of the Coke brand for decades, dating way back to 1985 and the ‘New Coke’ debacle.
+So it’s little surprise that they head up our list of bad PR examples.

 …and 2021 saw the latest instalment.
 Apparent disaster struck on June 14th 2021 when Cristiano Ronaldo – footballing megastar and marketing juggernaut – faced a EURO 2020 press conference.